gauravvv018/gauravvv018/README.md

 - 👋 Hi, I’m @gauravvv018
-- 👀 I’m interested in web dev...
+- 👀 I’m interested in web dev, AI ML & App dev
-- 🌱 I’m currently learning CSS...
+- 🌱 I’m currently learning App dev.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on flutter & web dev.
-- 📫 How to reach me on ig @gauravvv018...
+- 📫 How to reach me on ig @gauravvv018
+- 😊 Pronouns : HE\HIM

 <!---
 gauravvv018/gauravvv018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.